ooni/probe-cli/CLI/README.md

-# Directory github.com/ooni/probe-cli/CLI
+# Building CLI tools

-We use this directory for building CLI binaries (e.g. ooniprobe).
+We use this directory for building CLI tools (e.g., `ooniprobe`).